-At least one European company (Equal1) and several research groups (TU Delft, EPFL Lausanne) have developed control electronics operating at between 3 K and 4 K, and there are publications on electronic circuits operating at 100 mK.
+Several European company (Equal1, Quobly) and research groups (TU Delft, EPFL Lausanne) have developed control electronics operating at between 3 K and 4 K, and there are publications on electronic circuits operating at 100 mK.
 These developments pave the way for further integration and systems that can control thousands of qubits.